 Bipolar Disorder Treatment Center

-Bipolar disorders are brain disorders that causes unusual shifts in mood, energy, activity levels, and the ability to carry out day-to-day tasks.
+Bipolar disorders are brain disorders that cause unusual shifts in mood, energy, activity levels, and the ability to carry out day-to-day tasks.

 There are four basic types of bipolar disorder; all of them involve clear changes in mood, energy, and activity levels.
 These moods range from periods of extremely “up,” elated, and energized behavior (known as manic episodes) to very sad, “down,” or hopeless periods (known as depressive episodes).
 Less severe manic periods are known as hypomanic episodes.

 - Bipolar I Disorder—defined by manic episodes that last at least 7 days, or by manic symptoms that are so severe that the person needs immediate hospital care.
 Usually, depressive episodes occur as well, typically lasting at least 2 weeks.
 Episodes of depression with mixed features (having depression and manic symptoms at the same time) are also possible.

 - Bipolar II Disorder—defined by a pattern of depressive episodes and hypomanic episodes, but not the full-blown manic episodes described above

 - Cyclothymic Disorder (also called cyclothymia)—defined by numerous periods of hypomanic symptoms as well numerous periods of depressive symptoms lasting for at least 2 years (1 year in children and adolescents).
 However, the symptoms do not meet the diagnostic requirements for a hypomanic episode and a depressive episode.